oracle/weblogic-azure/aks/dbTemplate.md

 You can deploy different datasource connections using the database ARM template, by changing the ARM parameters file and invoking the template again with Azure CLI.

-To deploy datasource using your own datasource driver, we assume the datasource driver have been uploaded to the cluster.
+To deploy datasource using your own datasource driver, we assume the datasource driver has been uploaded to the cluster.
 See [WebLogic Server Instance](#webLogic-server-instance)

 ## Prepare the Parameters JSON file